Tour Length

 2Are the campsites fenced in Uganda?

 “That depends on the location.
-In most cases, private campsites situated outside national parks will be fenced, as much as anything to define the perimeter and to keep out human intruders.
+In most cases, private campsites situated outside national parks will be fenced, as much as anything to define the boundary and to keep out human intruders.
 Campsites in national parks are less exposed to human trespassers and are thus less likely to be fenced, which means that wildlife is free to come and go as it pleases.
 This is generally a positive thing, as it means that you are quite likely to see some interesting animals in camp.
-But you also need to be vigilant to possible visits by hippos, buffalos and elephants, especially after dark.
-Keep a torch handy in case you need to visit the toilet at night, and be very cautious, allowing your eyes a minute or so to adjust, when you first emerge from the tent.”
+But you also need to be alert to possible visits by hippos, buffalo and elephants, especially after dark.
+Keep a torch handy in case you need to visit the toilet at night.
+And be very cautious, allowing your eyes time to adjust when you first emerge from the tent.”

 3Is a self-drive camping trip in Uganda recommended?